AMC Ambassador: 1959

 For 1959, the Ambassador received a revised grille, side trim, and redesigned rear door skins that swept into the tailfins instead of terminating at the C-pillar.
 Scotchlite reflectors were also added to the rear of the tailfins to increase visibility at night.
 Front and rear bumpers were over 20% thicker and featured recessed center sections to protect license plates.
-Adjustable headrests were now available as an option for the front seats, an industry first.
+Adjustable headrests for the front seats were a new option, an industry first.
 AMC touted the added comfort the headrests provided, as well as their potential for reducing whiplash injuries in the event of a rear-end collision.
-Other changes included the activation of the starter through the neutral pushbutton (on automatic transmission-equipped cars), and the addition of an optional "Powr-Saver" engine fan, which featured a fluid-filled clutch for quieter high-speed operation.
+Other changes included the activation of the starter through the neutral pushbutton (on automatic transmission-equipped cars) and the addition of an optional "Powr-Saver" engine fan, which featured a fluid-filled clutch for quieter high-speed operation.

 The 1959 model year also saw the addition of an optional "Air-Coil Ride" air suspension system, utilizing airbags installed within the rear coil springs.
-An engine-driven compressor, reservoir, and ride-height control valve comprised the rest of the system, but as other automakers discovered, the troublesome nature of air-suspension outweighed its benefits.
-The option proved to be unpopular and was discontinued at the end of the model year.
+An engine-driven compressor, reservoir, and ride-height control valve comprised the rest of the system.
+Still, as other automakers discovered, the troublesome nature of air suspension outweighed its benefits.
+The option proved unpopular and was discontinued at the end of the model year.

 Ambassador sales improved considerably over 1958, reaching an output of 23,769; nearly half of which were Custom four-door sedans.
 Less popular was the hardtop station wagon, of which 578 were built.